HiLab-git/CDMA/README.md

 # CDMA
 official code for: Semi-supervised Pathological Image Segmentation via Cross Distillation of Multiple Attentions.
 MICCAI 2023, early accept [arxiv](https://arxiv.org/abs/2305.18830).
+And the extension is published on the [Pattern Recognition](https://www.sciencedirect.com/science/article/pii/S0031320324002437) 2024.

 ### Overall Framework
 There are three branches based on different attention mechanisms and two losses in our framework